UA-NASA-Robotics/jetson-nano-communication/README.md

 # jetson-nano-communication

 ## About the Project
-This project's goal is to implement wireless, wifi communication using C++ and the WebSockets Communication Protocol.
+This project's goal is to implement wireless, wifi communication between the Jetson Nano and a controller computer using C++ and the WebSockets Communication Protocol.

 ## Usage